Stripes And Belt Promotions, How They Work.

 I use this when I'm competing.
 A couple of squirts up the nose and I'm good to breath through my nose just like a set of extractors on a good car.

 When competing you are required to provide some form of identification.
-When competing at these specific tournaments keep them in your first aid container with you, That way you'll never forget them.
+When competing at these specific tournaments keep them as a part of your first aid container with you, That way you'll never forget them.

 So there you have it team, your very own first aid kit to help you for the future regardless of whether you are a competitive athlete or not.

-Just remember, your cuts and abrasion (along with your nails) are yours and you should look after them yourself prior to getting on the mat, not ask your coach or admin staff for stuff because you have forgotten or didn't think about it.
+Just remember, your cuts and abrasion (along with your nails) are yours and you should look after them yourself prior to getting on the mat.
+Don't be lazy and ask your coach or admin staff for stuff because really it's your problem, and if we keep handing it out then we'll never have anything for the times we need it.

 Vic COVID Restrictions

 Reading into the current restrictions and regulations for a small business owner is very difficult.
 In fact, it's like watching a really bad horror movie where you can tell exactly what's going to happen about five minutes before it actually happens.

 Not only that, it has become so confusing that you might as well add comedy to the horror movie.

 Irrespective of your personal view regarding the restrictions, regulations and vaccinations, we are a small business that just wants to share our passion with the community.
 As such we will follow the rules and regulations as mandated by the Victorian government in order to ensure first and foremost the health and well being of our athletes and members.
 Secondly, to ensure that we can stay in business.

 Please do not post on social media or share your opinion of how we are managing the current situation as it is very embarrassing and uncomfortable for both parties especially if you only follow the rhetoric on social media.